Explore 150 years of Thayer School history.

 ES 21: Introduction to Engineering debuts to give students a theoretical foundation at the beginning of their engineering studies.

 Myron Tribus becomes dean.
-He expands the faculty, research, the curriculum, and partnerships with industry.
+He expands the faculty, research, and partnerships with industry.
+Stating that “Knowledge without know-how is sterile,” he leads the faculty in developing a new curriculum based on engineering design and entrepreneurship.

 Dean Tribus, Professor Russell Stearns, and Professor Robert Dean (pictured) revamp ES 21: Introduction to Engineering into a hands-on project-based experience.
 The first challenge for students: develop a bicycle that stores energy on the downhill for use going uphill